 The truth is that the title loan company doesn’t want to repossess your car.
 It’s a hassle.
 They have to file the appropriate paperwork, clean it up, and find a buyer who is willing to pay at least the amount owed on the car title loan.

 They’d much rather have you make the payments and get your car title back once you’ve paid off the amount owed plus interest.
 If you find yourself in a bind, it’s always a good idea to communicate with the auto title loan company.

-When you need money fast, you might consider a car title loan.
-However, you have concerns and want to know that there are real benefits for choosing this option and meeting your obligations of a car title loan.
+When you need money fast, you might consider an online car title loan.
+However, you have concerns and want to know that there are real benefits to choosing this option and meeting your obligations of a car title loan.

 With a car title loan, you can usually go through the loan process in less than an hour, and in some cases, around 30 minutes, if you have all your documents ready and complete.
 These documents include:

 - Proof of insurance